braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/analytics/uninstall_tracking.md

 > This article covers how to configure uninstall tracking for your iOS application, and how to test to ensure that your app does not take any unwanted automatic actions upon receiving a Braze uninstall tracking push.

 Uninstall tracking utilizes background push notifications with a Braze flag in the payload.
-For more information, see [uninstall tracking][6] in our user guide.
+For general information, see [uninstall tracking][6] in our user guide.

 ## Step 1: Enabling background push